 Do this with regard to children, to a wife, to public posts, to riches, and you will eventually be a worthy partner of the feasts of the gods.
 And if you don’t even take the things which are set before you, but are able even to reject them, then you will not only be a partner at the feasts of the gods, but also of their empire.
 For, by doing this, Diogenes, Heraclitus and others like them, deservedly became, and were called, divine.

-Harken the crippled sage
+Harken the lame sage

 Epictetus is known as one of the wisest of the Stoic philosophers, but we know little about him.
 We don’t even know his real name.
 Epictetus in Latin means one who is gained or acquired, and that is because he started life as a slave.

-The story goes that he was sold into slavery by his father, after which he lost the use of his legs (some suggest this was the result of being beaten by his master).
+The story goes that he was sold into slavery by his father, after which he lost the use of one of his legs (some suggest this was the result of being beaten by his master).
 However, he showed great intelligence so his master sent him to school.
 It was not uncommon to send slaves to school in those days so that they could help run the household or business of their master.

 Later, he was able to win his freedom and became a well-respected philosopher.
 However, he was later banished for his philosophy.
 Marcus Aurelius, considered to be one of the great Roman leaders, and a great stoic in his own right, credits Epictetus as an inspiration.